• Skip to main content

 • Facebook

-Writers put pen to paper to tell stories to the world, whether it be fiction, journalism, poetry or even letters.
+Writers put pen to paper to speak to the world, whether it be fiction, journalism, poetry or letters.
 These picture book biographies of women writers tell the tales of women who harnessed their writing talent to tell important stories.
-As seen in our list of 48 picture book biographies of women in history, women do indeed have important tales to tell.

 Poets